Redblast1/Redblast1.github.io/_posts/2023-01-31-ttrpg-homebrew-setting.markdown

 externalLink: false
 ---

-# The custom fantasy setting "Mergi" for tabletop rpgs
+# Mergi: A fantasy setting for tabletop rpgs

 It is early yet and a constant work-in-progress, but heres the map so far.
 More information (eventually) to be found at <https://halfhearthero.com/ttrpg>